-At the end of fiscal year 2019, Muscatine County had approximately \$110 million invested in a broad range of capital assets, including public safety equipment, buildings, land, park facilities, roads and bridges.
-With total accumulated depreciation of approximately \$44.9 million, Muscatine County's capital assets have a net book value of approximately \$65.2 million, virtually unchanged from the previous year.
+At the end of fiscal year 2020, Muscatine County had approximately \$117 million invested in a broad range of capital assets, including public safety equipment, buildings, land, park facilities, roads and bridges.
+With total accumulated depreciation of approximately \$48.0 million, Muscatine County's capital assets have a net book value of approximately \$68.8 million, an increase of \$3.6.
+The increase in the net book value of capital assets is primarily due the maintenance building and courthouse projects in progress at the end of fiscal year 2020.
 More detailed information about the County's capital assets is presented in Note 5 to the financial statements.